nebuly-ai/optimate/apps/accelerate/speedster/README.md

-# 💥 Speedster App
+# 💥 Speedster

 Automatically apply SOTA optimization techniques to achieve the maximum inference speed-up on your hardware.

 ## 📖 Description
-`Speedster` is an open-source App designed to speed up AI inference in just a few lines of code.
+`Speedster` is an open-source module designed to speed up AI inference in just a few lines of code.
 The library boosts your model to achieve the maximum acceleration that is physically possible on your hardware.

 We are building a new AI inference acceleration product leveraging state-of-the-art open-source optimization tools enabling the optimization of the whole software to hardware stack.
 If you like the idea, give us a star to support the project ⭐